Ennosigaeon/dswizard/README.md

 The data used to train the regression model is also available [online](https://github.com/Ennosigaeon/meta-learning-base/tree/master/assets/defaults).
 Please refer to [meta-learning-base](https://github.com/Ennosigaeon/meta-learning-base) to see how to train the model from the raw data.

+## dswizard-components

+This repository only contains the optimization logic.
+The actual basic ML components to be optimized are available in [_dswizard-components_](https://github.com/Ennosigaeon/dswizard-components).
+Currently, only _sklearn_ components are supported.